robtweed/mgweb-server/IRIS.md

 The *path* property can be used to find out what the actual incoming *uri* path was, whilst the *path_template* property tells you the routing path that was matched by the incoming request.

-Knowing this information, we could change the logic of our *getComment* handler to find and fetch the corresponding comment text from the YottaDB database, eg, something like this (depending, of course, on the Globals used to maintain article and comment details):
+Knowing this information, we could change the logic of our *getComment* handler to find and fetch the corresponding comment text from the IRIS database, eg, something like this (depending, of course, on the Globals used to maintain article and comment details):

         getComment(req)
          new articleId,comment,commentId,slug